Useful Mobile Apps in Nepal for Travelers

 After you book your trip, the driver usually calls you to confirm the pick up location.
 Not all the drivers can speak English, so just keep repeating “I am at the pick up location” as they will understand that and come pick you up.

 Two of the network providers in Nepal are NCell or Nepal Telecom.
-I found their coverage more or less the same, but some trekkers have reported better coverage of Nepal Telecom in the mountains.
+I found their coverage is more or less the same, but if you go trekking, then the coverage of Nepal Telecom is better in the mountains.

 Either network you choose, it is best to download their mobile app as well.
 If you have their app, you will be able to track your data usage or top up your data.